 One fact is that there is an inscription by Supuspa Deva, a Lichchhavi King dated 753 CE, which lays claim to the king building the original wooden temple.
 However a legend states that the lingam was there before this and King Supuspa Deva built a five storey temple over it.

 A King named Shivadeva in the 12th century is said to have reconstructed the temple again in wood.
 Then in the 13th century King Ananta Malla built the elaborate roof during the great artistic period of Nepal.
 Later this wooden temple was damaged by termites and fully rebuilt in the 17th century.

 For any tourist visiting the Pashupatinath complex it's important to realize that it is a "complex" and not just a single temple.
 That's one of the reasons tour guides fail so miserably to make the effort in exploring the entire areas - it's huge!
 So most just show the outside of the Pashupatinath temple (because you can't go in!).
 And, the ghats or cremation area.
 So it's far better to bring a written guidebook with you than to hire a guide for this area.

 - The Pashupatinath Ghats for a look at ritual cremations

 - The Arya Ghat is where the members of the royal family are cremated

 - A glimpse at the Pashupatinath temple from the outside looking in

 - Visiting the votive shrines, the Pandra Shivalaya and the Ram Temple across the river along the terraces

 - Converse with one of mysterious Sadhus that often congregated here

-- Past Pandra Shivalaya is a quiet forested area you can walk though
+- Going past Pandra Shivalaya is a quiet forested area you can walk though

 Beware of the monkeys - they steal food, shiny objects and will take things from your hand or bag!